 Here's the only dry rub recipe you will need.
 It works for grilled chicken, rotisserie chicken, ribs, shrimp, and a lot more.
 Swapping messages this weekend with a great group of women about pellet grilling recipes, I promised to publish my all purpose dry rub recipe.
-To my new friends on the Traeger Women Facebook page (and everyone else who grills), here you go!
-Here’s my all purpose dry rub recipe.
+For everyone who loves to grill, here you go!
+My all purpose dry rub recipe.
 Measure the spices into a large jar with a tight lid and shake well until well mixed.
 Try it for your next grilling adventure.

 I developed my dry rub recipe more than a decade ago and never shared it until now.
 It's my go-to, all purpose dry rub for chicken, ribs, pork tenderloin, and seafood.
 It really is all purpose!
 Sprinkle and rub generously onto whatever is going on the grill.

 When you make it homemade, you control exactly what's in it, especially salt and sugar.

 What's a Dry Rub?